nvbn/nvbn.github.io/_posts/2015-01-30-reinventing-oop-with-clojure.md

 From books all we know that main principles of OOP is polymorphism and encapsulation, but other meaning is that the significant aspect of OOP is a message passing.
-And in Clojure we have cool library for dealing with message &ndash;
+And in Clojure we have a cool library for dealing with messages &ndash;
 [core.async](https://github.com/clojure/core.async).
 So we can build simple "object" with it, and we can use [core.match](https://github.com/clojure/core.match) for "parsing" messages in this "object".